 Whether you go in summer or winter, Big Bear is always fun.
 In the winter, winter sports is of course the big draw.
 From skiing, snowboarding, snow shoeing, snow mobiles, or ice skating, Big Bear has it all.

 In the summer, hiking, camping, and fishing are very popular, as are any water sports on Big Bear lake.
 If you like the outdoors, Big Bear is a great weekend trip from San Diego.
+Here are some fun activities for your time in Big Bear:

 Where to Stay in Big Bear